There aren't enough games about history, but at least there's The Forgotten City

 What's more, recognizing you're in a rush, after the first loop he gives you a prototype pulley to use on zip-lines he's placed around the city.
 Apparently ropeways have been used to cross rivers in China for thousands of years, but even if The Forgotten City's kind are anachronistic, I'm glad they're here.
 While the settlement is actually pretty small—a city in the philosophical sense rather than in terms of actual size—being able to hurtle through the air from point to point is glorious.

 The lack of speedbumps points to the game's own history, as you can see in a Noclip documentary about The Forgotten City's development.
-It was retooled from a popular Skyrim mod like temples built on those of older gods, and in a sense the millions who played the mod were playtesting the standalone game it would become.
+It was retooled from a popular Skyrim mod like a new temple built on top of one dedicated to an older god, and in a sense the millions who played the mod were playtesting the standalone game it would become.
 The Forgotten City's pathways have been broken in by a lot of feet, worn smooth by the passage of time.
 Even if you're not interested in timeloops or authentic ancient Roman graffiti, toilets, and swearing, it's a polished example of how great historical games can be.